 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, inject your dose on the next day as usual.
 Do not inject a double dose or increase your dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Liraglutide should be clear and colourless.
 Do not use liraglutide if you notice particles or anything unusual in the appearance of the solution.

 Store this medication in the refrigerator, do not allow it to freeze, and keep it out of the reach of children.
-After the first use of the pen, this medication can be stored at room temperature for up to 30 days or in the refrigerator.
+After the first use of the pen, this medication can be stored at room temperature or in the refrigerator for up to 30 days.
 To protect this medication from light, always keep the pen cap on when you are not using it.
 Always store this medication without a needle attached to prevent contamination, infection, and leakage.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Each mL of clear, colourless solution contains liraglutide 6 mg.
 Nonmedicinal ingredients: disodium phosphate dihydrate, propylene glycol, phenol, and water for injection.

 Who should NOT take this medication?